Albert Göring: Later life

 On his release, Göring returned to Germany, but was shunned because of his family name.
-He found work occasionally as a writer and translator, and he lived in a modest flat far from the baronial splendour of his childhood.

-Having known about his infidelities, his Czech wife Mila divorced him and migrated to Lima, Peru with their daughter Elizabeth.
+He found occasional work as a writer and translator, and lived in a modest flat far from the baronial splendour of his childhood.
+Having known of his infidelities, his Czech wife Mila divorced him and migrated to Lima, Peru, with their daughter Elizabeth.

 In his last years, Göring lived on a pension from the government.
 He knew that if he married, on his death the pension payments would be transferred to his wife.
 As a sign of gratitude, he married his housekeeper in 1966 so she would receive his pension.
 One week later, Albert Göring died without his wartime anti-Nazi activities having been publicly acknowledged.

-Although Göring lived out his last years in Munich in Bavaria, he died farther away in a hospital in Neuenbürg in the neighbouring state of Baden-Württemberg.
+Although Göring lived out his last years in Munich in Bavaria, he died further away in a hospital in Neuenbürg in the neighbouring state of Baden-Württemberg.

 Reception and popular culture

 Albert Göring's story remained largely unknown to the public even three decades after his death.
 While his brother Hermann Göring was the subject of many publications, Albert received little or no attention.
-One exception was a short article in the German weekly magazine aktuell by the writer Ernst Neubach in the early 1960s when Göring was still alive.
-At the end of the 20th century and at the beginning of the 21st century, the situation began to change when Albert Göring and his work started to become the subject of several books and documentaries, which in turn triggered a larger number of new publications.
+One exception was a short article in German weekly magazine aktuell by writer Ernst Neubach in the early 1960s, when Göring was still alive.
+At the end of the 20th and beginning of the 21st century, Albert Göring and his work became the subject of several books and documentaries, in turn triggering a larger number of new publications.

 Books

-The British author James Wyllie published a double biography The Warlord and the Renegade in 2006.
-Albert Göring was also covered in the 2011 book Rettungswiderstand (Resistance to save) by the German historian and Holocaust survivor Arno Lustiger.
+In 2006, British author James Wyllie published a double biography The Warlord and the Renegade.
+Göring was also covered in the 2011 book Rettungswiderstand (Resistance to save) by German historian and Holocaust survivor Arno Lustiger.